 The difference between a tontine and a bond is that if two of the original investors die, then the surviving ones are still paid their share of the $80,000 interest payment.
 That means that instead of getting $8,000, through the magic of mortality pooling the eight survivors now get $10,000 each.
 After five investors die, each is now getting $20,000.
 The income keeps rising until the last investor gets $80,000 a year until dying.
 Unlike a bond, however, none of the heirs is entitled to the principal or interest payments after the original investor dies.
 The dead retirees and their heirs provide the vigorish that juices up returns for the survivors.

 Mystery novel readers might be intrigued by the sinister possibility of doubling one’s income when there are only two remaining participants.
 Being an economist, Milevsky sees the main problem with the traditional King William tontine as this lottery-like increasing payments path.
 An optimal path would smooth spending even after participants started dying off.

-Milevsky's ingenious proposal is to level the expected payments by reducing the tontine rate each year.
-Instead of starting at 8% of the original $1 million, why not start at 10% giving all retirees a 25% higher income in the first year and then reduce the rate over time so that each surviving retiree gets about the same amount as they age?
+Milevsky’s ingenious proposal is to level the expected payments by reducing the tontine rate each year.
+Instead of starting at 8 percent of the original $1 million, why not start at 10 percent, giving all retirees a 25 percent higher income in the first year and then reduce the rate over time so that each surviving retiree gets about the same amount as they age?
 The average retiree will be able to spend more but lose the fun opportunity to blow fat stacks at the casino in your scooter.